Dodgers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 60% of the games this season when they were favored on the moneyline (18-12).
+- The Dodgers have split the two games they have played as underdogs this season.

-- Los Angeles has gone 17-12 when playing as moneyline favorites with odds of -120 or shorter (58.6% winning percentage).
+- Los Angeles has played as an underdog of +105 or more once this season and lost that game.

-- Based on this contest's moneyline, the Dodgers have an implied win probability of 54.5%.
+- The Dodgers have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- In the 32 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 19 times (19-12-1).
+- Los Angeles and its opponents have gone over the total this season in 19 of its 33 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.